Welcome to today's edition of the Rush 24-7 podcast.

 The truck stayed at his house for an hour in part to assist neighbors.

-This wasn't about me going to my house, it was about me going to my district.
+This wasn't about me going to my house.

-Well, Louisiana National Guard then uh chimed in, said the truck in front of Jefferson's house got stuck as it waited for Jefferson to retrieve his belongings.
+Well, Louisiana National Guard then chimed in, said the truck in front of Jefferson's house got stuck as it waited for Jefferson to retrieve his belongings.

 Two weeks later, the vehicle's tire tracks were still visible on Jefferson's lawn.

-The soldiers signaled to helicopters in the air for aid, military sources say a Coast Guard helicopter pilot saw the signal and flew to Jefferson's house.
+Military sources say a Coast Guard helicopter pilot saw the signal and flew to Jefferson's house.

 The chopper was already carrying four rescued New Orleans residents at the time.

-A rescued diver descended from the helicopter, but the Congressman decided against going up in it.
+A rescued diver descended from the helicopter, but the congressman decided against going up in it.

 The pilot sent the diver down again, but Jefferson again declined to go up in the helicopter.